Life Post-Abroad and How to Cope

-Regardless of where you study abroad, one thing that is undoubtedly the same for all locations is this: everyone who has been there before you will tell you it was the best thing they ever did, and they miss it every day.
+Regardless of where you study abroad, you’ll find one thing remains the same: everyone who has been there before you will tell you it was the best thing they ever did, and they miss it every day.
 I’m here to tell you the latter is fiercely true because of the first.

 It’s been two months since I said “see you soon” to my home away from home: London.
-I became so used to all the little things that make British culture what is it, that even though after 4 months I had a list of things I missed, after about a week of being home, I was left with an ache.
+I became so used to all the little things that make British culture what it is that after about a week of being home, I was left with an ache.
 I left a piece of my heart in London.

 Adjusting to home life is a bit strange.
 You feel like you never left, but small things have changed because contrary to what you might think, life still happened while you were away.